redox-os/website/content/news/this-month-260331.md

 - I understand these changes in full and will be able to respond to review comments.
 - I have read the [Developer Certificate of Origin](https://developercertificate.org/) and certify my contribution under its conditions.

+## Boot Improvements

+- (drivers) Wildan Mubarok disabled panic on AML failure to allow more computers to boot
+- (boot) bjorn3 reduced the `initfs` size

 ## Kernel Improvements

-- (kernel) bjorn3 did some fixes to the debugger
+- (kernel) bjorn3 fixed granted flags in the debugger
 - (kernel) bjorn3 unified the Redox memory manager submodule in the kernel
 - (kernel) bjorn3 fixed many code warnings
 - (kernel) bjorn3 did many code cleanups